DavidAlexanderMoe/Spotify_and_SoundCloud_Playlist_to_WAV_Folder/README.md

-# Download Spotify and SoundCloud Playlists to a folder of .WAV files:
+# Download Spotify and SoundCloud Playlists to a folder of WAV files:

 <div align="center">